KattonTCM/ctf-writeups/Turing-Incomplete.md

 Moving one number seems simple until you realize you only have two states.

 The first issue was keeping track of whether I had already accounted for moving a `0` over.
-To resolve this, I used `B` to represent that the Machine should 'ignore' this value and move to the next.
+To resolve this, I used `B` to represent that the Machine should 'ignore' this value.

 The second issue was figuring out the starting value `A`.
 Logically an `A` should become `0` on its first update.